-Why have your own little space?
+Why have your own little space at home?

 Following Finderminds.com, a daily meditation practice is something many of us value.
 If you’ve practiced meditation or yoga for awhile, you know that the first requirement is a little privacy – a safe and quiet place where you won’t be disturbed.

 For a lot of people, this can be done in any part of their home, but if you’ve got kids, house mates, or share your boudoir with a partner or spouse, then creating a meditation room may not be a luxury but a necessity.

-1. Keep it Simple
+Tip 1: Keep it Simple

 The basics will do just fine: a clean, quiet space that’s uncluttered and has a cushion or chair that suits you best.

-2. Beauty and Meaning
+Tip 2: Beauty and Meaning

 With number 1 (above) in mind, you can still make your meditation room look nice.
 Find objects, fabrics and symbols you may have in other parts of the house and re-assign them to your new space.

 Some incense, potpourri or an essential oil candle with meditative scents are perfect for your contemplative time.

 Maybe you simply don’t have a separate room you can dedicate solely to meditation.
 Fear not!
 There’s still a way … Using fabric or an old fashioned dressing screen in the corner of a room will do.
 The important thing is to make it your space, and a dedicated space that remains undisturbed and unused except for meditation.
-Ask anyone else you share your home with to honor that space and stay out unless invited.
+Ask anyone else you share your home with to honour that space and stay out unless invited.